ubuvoid/writings/java/redeeming_qualities_of_java_in_2022.md

 It's ironic, since the motto of Java used to be "write once, run everywhere", but that's the way things go.

-Postscript, 3/31/22: This is my first and likely only Stack Overflow post.
-If you want to read more like this, check out my github: https://github.com/ubuvoid